 With Blink’s recognition feature, you can shout out employee successes, congratulate someone on a promotion, celebrate team milestones, and even wish your coworkers a happy birthday, all within the company newsfeed.

-A good employee engagement strategy is always evolving.
-Once you’ve adopted the 5Cs and established employee engagement best practices, it’s time to analyze and optimize the process.
+Once you’ve adopted the 5 C’s and associated employee engagement best practices, it’s time to analyze and optimize the process.

 There are various metrics you can track to establish the success of your employee engagement program.
 These include statistics on employee retention, sick leave, satisfaction, and employee engagement tool usage.
-You can also get insight from staff surveys.
+You can also gain insight from staff surveys.

+Using this information, you can set targets.
 For example, you may decide that you want to improve your employee retention rate from 60% to 80% within the next quarter.
 Or that you plan to outshine your competitors by beating the industry average for staff satisfaction within the next year.

-This is another part of the employee engagement process that Blink can help with.
-Our app comes with powerful frontline analytics.
-Get data on employee engagement, retention, and satisfaction.
-Launch in-app surveys to find out how your employees are feeling.
-And hone your communication style with insight into your most popular posts and topics.
+You get data on employee engagement, retention, and satisfaction.
+You can launch in-app surveys to find out how employees are feeling.
+And you can hone your communication style with insight into your most popular posts and topics.

 Finding ways to connect your team, offer training opportunities, get employee input, and show recognition can be tricky when your teams aren’t spending their days together in the same office environment.

 Go North West, a transport company in the north of England, used Blink to improve communication between office-based staff and drivers.
-The app drove employee engagement and moved the company on lightyears from the office noticeboard full of old news that they’d been using previously.
+The app drove employee engagement and moved the company lightyears from the office noticeboard full of old news they’d been using previously.

 Take a look at the full Go North West case study here.